clintnetwork/rocket-diesel-demo/README.md

 ## Development

-This project uses Habitat for development.
+This project uses [Habitat](https://habitat.sh) for development.
+Follow the [instructions](https://www.habitat.sh/docs/install-habitat/) on setting up Habitat locally and come back.

 * Run `hab studio enter` to enter a development clean room.
 * `build-api` - Build a new version of the api